top of page

 We love where we live!

-Alongside our education work, we offer a small number of pre-planned community activities that encourage calm connection with animals, nature, and the outdoors.
+Alongside our education work, we offer a small number of pre-planned community activities that encourage calm connection with nature, and the outdoors.
 These sessions are designed to be enjoyable, accessible, and respectful of animal welfare, while also helping people learn more about the animals in our care and the values that guide our work.

 Rather than a formal fitness class, these sessions are relaxed and guided, allowing participants to stretch, slow down, and enjoy the presence of the goats as they move around their familiar environment.
 Any interaction is always led by the animals themselves and managed in a way that prioritises their comfort and wellbeing.
+They are centred on wellbeing, outdoor space, and the benefits of being in a natural setting, with any resident animals remaining secondary to the overall environment and not forming the basis of the activity itself.

 9E2700B3-4D1F-4135-B3B4-F0B64EEDBB09_edi